Redefining Oral Tradition: How Storytelling for Children Moved From the Fireplace to Digital Screens

 Written records enabled people to refer back to information, verify facts, and study texts at their own pace.
 It also facilitated the accumulation of knowledge, as new insights could be added to existing writings.

-Digital Storytelling for Children: A New Frontier
+Digital Storytelling for Children: A New Way to Tell Stories

 digital storytelling for children today